Skip to content

 The reason is because your current symptoms of anxiety and depression serve as a signal to the VA Rater on the severity of your mental health condition, which ultimately affects your final rating.

-Can I get VA disability compensation for Anxiety?
+Can I get VA disability compensation for anxiety?

-What are the VA disability ratings for Anxiety?
+What are the VA disability ratings for anxiety?

-The VA will give you a disability rating based upon the severity of your Anxiety Disorder, specifically related to your level of occupational and social impairment.
-If you are considered service-connected for Anxiety, you will receive one of six (6) possible VA disability ratings for your mental health condition, broken out as follows: 0%, 10%, 30%, 50%, 70%, or 100%.
+If you are considered service-connected for anxiety, you will receive one of six (6) possible anxiety VA disability ratings for your mental health condition, broken out as follows: 0%, 10%, 30%, 50%, 70%, or 100%.

-Can I receive Special Monthly Compensation for Anxiety?
+Can I receive Special Monthly Compensation for anxiety?

 Yes!
 VA Special Monthly Compensation under Category S is given if the veteran has at least one condition rated 100% AND one or both of the following:

-#1.
-You are completely and permanently housebound because of his service-connected conditions, meaning that the veteran cannot leave his area of abode (this can include his own home, a hospital ward, or a care facility) at all, and this is expected to be the case for the rest of his life OR
+1. You are completely and permanently housebound because of his service-connected conditions, meaning that the veteran cannot leave his area of abode (this can include his own home, a hospital ward, or a care facility) at all, and this is expected to be the case for the rest of his life OR

-Can Anxiety be Permanent and Total (P&T)?
+Can anxiety VA disability be Permanent and Total (P&T)?

 Can the VA reduce my VA disability rating for Anxiety?

-How do I get a 100% VA disability for Anxiety?
+How do I get a 100% VA disability for anxiety?

 Will mental health conditions affect my security clearance?